tapframe/NuvioStreaming/README.md

 ## Legal & DMCA

-Nuvio functions solely as a client-side interface for browsing metadata and playing media files provided by user-installed extensions.
+Nuvio functions solely as a client-side interface for browsing metadata and playing media provided by user-installed extensions and/or user-provided sources.
+It is intended for content the user owns or is otherwise authorized to access.

+Nuvio is not affiliated with any third-party extensions, catalogs, sources, or content providers.
 It does not host, store, or distribute any media content.

 For comprehensive legal information, including our full disclaimer, third-party extension policy, and DMCA/Copyright information, please visit our **[Legal & Disclaimer Page](https://tapframe.github.io/NuvioStreaming/#legal)**.

 ## Built With

-* React Native
+- React Native
-* Expo
+- Expo
-* TypeScript
+- TypeScript

 ## Star History